xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 > Notes:
 >
-> To optimize license usage and avoid session termination, the Owner and Admin must remember the following rules:
+> For both KRE node-locked and floating licenses, there is no limit on the number of assigned users.
+However, to optimize license usage and avoid session termination, the Owner and Admin must remember the following rules:
 >
 > * Each session accounts for one license.
 > * The number of parallel sessions cannot exceed the license quota.